mherzog01/Job-Search-Cover-Letter/README.md

-# Highly Qualified Software Engineer and Data Scientist
+# Highly Qualified Data Engineer and Analyst
 I deliver game-changing financial and business insights.
 My analytics drive multi-million dollar decisions.
 I have deep business experience, including managing >$30MM inventory plans.
 My  deep technical skills allow me to access data from multiple systems to deliver business results.

 Innovative solutions.
 Dashboards and metrics which that answer the question:  “are we winning or losing?”

 Financial modeling and decision support.
 Interactive financial simulations and modeling drove $12MM tissue reimbursement decision.
 Product cost modeling and for engineering and R&D.